 Home Inspection Services for the Norristown PA Area

-At Priest Home Inspection, we are dedicated to providing superior home and building inspection services to residents of Doylestown, Norristown & Harleysville PA and surrounding areas since 1980.
-Let us further explain some key times when an inspection would benefit you.
+At Priest Home Inspection, we are dedicated to providing superior home and building inspection services to residents of Doylestown, Norristown & Harleysville PA since 1980.
 If you're buying a home, getting a home inspection means you know about any problems and their solutions before you move in.
 If you're selling a home, getting a home inspection means you know you're complying with full disclosure laws, and means you can consider selecting contractors, rather than waiting for the buyer to do so.
 If you've just done extensive remodeling, a home inspection can help you make certain the contractors did the job correctly.

 The best way to ensure that you are well informed about the strengths and weaknesses of a property is to have a professional home inspection.
 We are trained to identify problem areas, both small and large, that may have been overlooked by the previous owners and to identify which require immediate attention.